grbfacet/facet/relativity-tutorial.md

 ### To summarize

-We noted that the Linac produced bunches of 1.8 x 10<sup>10</sup> electrons with 42 GeV of energy per electron.
-This is the equivalent of the energy of a baseball thrown at 93 mph.
-Since the Linac was producing 60 bunches per second, one might imagine what it would be like to have 60 major league baseball pitchers each hitting us with a fastball every second.

 According to Newtonian theory the energy of motion of an object is

 <span class="eq">E<sub>Newton</sub> = 1/2 m<sub>0</sub>v<sup>2</sup> .</span>

-Solving for velocity of a 42 GeV electron according to Newton we found that
+Solving the Newton (incorrect) equation for the velocity of a 42 GeV electron we found that

 <span class="eq">v = 400c, where c is the speed of light,</span>